januprasad/rxandroidexample/README.md

 # rxandroidexamples
-A Collection of Examples of RxAndroid designed to convery a basic understanding of Rx and its uses on Android.
+An Example of RxAndroid & Retrofit designed to convery a basic understanding of Rx and its uses on Android.

 # Authors
 Jenu Prasad